 Kim anchored a defensive unit that allowed a conference-low 20 goals and a 1.24 goals against average this fall, including six shutouts.
 Midway through the season, Geneseo put together a streak of four-consecutive shutouts and nearly 350 minutes spanning six matches without allowing a goal.
 The Knights also finished in the top-30 nationally in scoring margin, out-scoring their opponents by 1.75 goals per game.
-In her first season with the team after transferring from Division I Albany, Kim finished fourth on the team with 11 points on five goals and an assist.
+In her second season with the team after transferring from Division I Albany, Kim finished fourth on the team with 11 points on five goals and an assist.
 She was credited with the game-winning tally in the squad's 5-2 victory at Keuka (Sept.
 19) and was credited with both of the Knights' goals in their 3-2 setback to New Paltz in the SUNYAC Tournament Semifinals to land All-Tournament recognition.

 Necaise copped her second all-conference nod after also earning first-team recognition in 2016.
 She was seventh on the team with nine points on three goals and three assists this fall, including two tallies in the team's 7-0 over Nazareth (Oct.
 21).
 She finished her Knights' career making 74 total appearances, including 65-consecutive starts over the last three years, to go along with 42 points on 14 goals and 14 assists.